shanebarringer/next_steps/README.md

 [The Rails Crash Course](https://www.nostarch.com/railscrashcourse) helped me tremendously in understanding the core concepts of Rails/MVC
 What I like to call [‘The Rails Bible’](http://www.amazon.com/Rails-Edition-Addison-Wesley-Professional-Series/dp/0321944275), great resource to use when you need to get into the details of rails.
 The companion to the above ‘Rails Bible’… [but for Ruby](http://therubyway.io/). yay!
+[RubyTapas](http://www.rubytapas.com/) is for the busy Ruby or Rails developer who is ready to reach the next level of code mastery
+[JavaScript for Cats](http://jsforcats.com/) Surprisingly insightful and awesome

 ## Challenges